 The world is awash in content, and most of it repeats what’s already been said thousands of times in other places.
 What people want isn’t more content.
 Anyone can learn anything with a little help from Google.
 What people want instead is access to content makers and insight into the specific actions those content makers recommend.

 Would you rather see your favorite business speaker on stage giving a generic presentation or spend an hour in a small group with them asking for specific insights?
 You’d rather get the personal touch, right?
 Your customers feel the same way about you.
 As you consider your content marketing strategy, think about what that might look like.
-Are you wanting to share your thoughts from the stage?
-Would it be better to get on the biggest stages you can with a boiled down message?
-Or should you host monthly dinners with 12 targeted prospects who find meaning in what you have to say?
+Communication and staying relevant is key.

 6. Invest in Audio